-Tips On How To Board Up Abandoned Houses
+Tips On How To Board Up A House

 Windows are the most vulnerable entry points.
 Use plywood boards that are at least 1/2-inch thick.
-Measure each window and cut the plywood to fit.
-Using 3-inch screws, attach the plywood securely around the window frame.
-For added security, consider using metal brackets.
+Measure each window and cut the boards to fit.
+Secure the plywood using 3-inch screws around the window frame.
+For added protection, consider using metal brackets.

 To board up your house effectively, you’ll need: